Oghma-Infinium/Vagabond/README.md

 **[Modlist Support](#contact)**

 **⚠ WARNINGS ⚠:**
-- **Vagabond requires the full AE upgrade, which means you must purchase the AE edition of the game for the list to function!**
 - **You must update Skyrim Special Edition to latest version on Steam to install this list.
 DO NOT DOWNGRADE YOUR GAME TO INSTALL THIS LIST!**
 - **Modifying the list in any way voids offical support for the modlist.**